 |Lightning||Moderate – normal lightning|

 Behavior & Temperament

-This fish also tends to jump out of the water, it is important to secure your tank by covering it.
-There are cases that this fish tried to escape and broke the coverage or lid of the tank.
-Be careful when feeding, he will smash the glass and splash the whole place.
+This fish also tends to jump out of the water.
+It is important to secure your tank by covering it.
+There are cases where this fish tried to escape and broke the coverage or lid of the tank.
+Be careful when feeding.
+He will smash the glass and splash the whole place.

 Origin & Habitat